 Newcastle soon settled, though, and Yoan Gouffran tested Tom Heaton from 20 yards before an unmarked Emmanuel Riviere — playing in place of the suspended Papiss Cisse — headed over.

-However, the visitors were level in the 19th minute in comical fashion when Dummett failed to deal with a high ball and looped a header over the advancing Alnwick.
+The visitors were level in the 19th minute in comical fashion when Dummett failed to deal with a high ball and looped a header over the advancing Alnwick.

-Newcastle went from the ridiculous to the sublime to retake the lead seven minutes later as Colback's sweetly struck left-foot shot crashed off the post and into the net for his second goal in as many games.
+Newcastle went from the ridiculous to the sublime to retake the lead seven minutes later as Colback's sweetly struck left-footed shot crashed off the post and into the net for his second goal in as many games.

-Burnley's woe deepened as both Dean Marney and Long had to come off before half-time, the latter stretchered from the field with a serious-looking knee injury.
+Burnley's woe deepened as both Dean Marney and Long had to come off before halftime, the latter stretchered from the field with a serious-looking knee injury.

 Their bad luck continued after the break when Ings curled an effort against the crossbar and Barnes nodded the rebound against the post.